mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 ## First-Time Setup

+WebChart clients will configure portals in the Provider Organization Chart (PO Chart), while Enterprise Health clients will configure in (EO Charts).
+For Enterprise Health clients, please note that anywhere PO is listed below, it should be referenced at EO.

-Configuration of a patient portal is done within a provider organization (PO) chart.
+Configuration of a patient or employee portal is done within a provider organization (PO) or employer organization (EO) chart.
 To add or modify provider organization charts, click the {{% syslink "Provider Management" "f=layout&module=MASTER&name=EPM_Maintenance&tabmodule=+" %}} sidemenu option.
 In order to configure the portal from the PO, the **Portal** chart type must be associated with the chart.
-The chart type(s) can be viewed and edited from the **Overview (PO)** chart tab within the respective chart.
+The chart type(s) can be viewed and edited from the **Overview (PO)/Overview (EO)** chart tab within the respective chart.

 ![](../patient-portal-first-time-setup-and-configuration.assets/888c4f9cdaecc3be851eb0d1580a522f.png)